Blendify/blender-manual/blender_docs/manual/render/output/video.rst

 -----

 Audio Codec
-   Audio format to use, For a list of all available options see :doc:`video formats </data_system/files/media/video_formats>`.
+   Audio format to use.
+For a list of all available options, see :doc:`video formats </data_system/files/media/video_formats>`.
 Bitrate
    For each codec, you can control the bitrate (quality) of the sound in the movie.